SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/016-review-professional-skills-training-landscape.md

 ## Description

-Multiple DRI and ExCALIBUR projects have made a contribution to the professional skills training landscape.
-However, it is not clear to which degree these skills are relevant to an accelerate computing hub.

-- Map existing provision: Survey current professional skills training available to RTPs across universities, research councils, partner organisations, and relevant industry programmes.
-- Identify strengths and gaps: Analyse the landscape to highlight strong areas, underserved competencies, and overlaps in existing training.
-- Guide future development: Provide recommendations to ensure SHAREing training avoids duplication and focuses on unmet needs to complement existing resources.

-The task might be combined with the organisation of events.
-Alternatively, people tackling this task might want to request funds to participate in relevant events.
+Before developing new training resources under WP3.3 and WP3.4, it is important to understand the current provision of professional skills training across research institutions and partner organisations.
+This review will establish a baseline, identify existing gaps, and ensure that SHAREing complements rather than duplicates other initiatives.
+The Task will conduct a survey of professional skills training currently available to RTPS, covering both formal programmes (e.g. accredited project management courses, institutional training pathways) and informal opportunities (e.g. workshops, summer schools, mentoring schemes).
+The scope will include training offered within universities, research councils, and partner organisations such as DiRAC and CoSeC, as well as examples from industry where relevant.
+The findings will provide a structured view of the professional skills training landscape, highlighting areas of strength, under-served competencies, and opportunities for alignment with SHAREing’s objectives.
+This baseline will also inform the design of new training content and formats in later Tasks.

 ## Outcomes

-- Publish findings on the SHAREing webpage.
+- A structured survey of existing professional skills training relevant to RTPs across institutions and organisations in the UK.
+- A summary of strengths, gaps, and overlaps in current provision.
+- Recommendations for how SHAREing training should avoid duplication and address unmet needs.